 Advanced UDP/TCP Active Port Forwarder

-NetworkActiv AUTAPF is an easy-to-use, quick-to-configure UDP and TCP port forwarder for Windows.
+NetworkActiv AUTAPF is an easy-and-quick UDP and TCP port forwarder for Windows.
 AUTAPF is stand-alone: No third-party components or frameworks are needed.
 The port forwarding is processed from head to toe within this single app.
 Another advantage is that AUTAPF sports a dual-mode user interface -- accessible both locally, and through a Web browser.
 Unlike passive solutions, AUTAPF offers real-time log viewing and connection-specific data logging, letting you keep track of what is happening and when.
 Designed with fault-tolerance and for high-throughput, AUTAPF supports a reliable and responsive network infrastructure.

 Features and Benefits